Quick Tips on How to Stop Binge Eating

 1.)Eat a balanced, healthy breakfast with protein every morning.
 Starting your day off with a solid meal will stave off hunger and mindless eating during the day that can trigger binge eating.

 4.)Don’t let yourself get very hungry.
 When you let yourself get very hungry, your blood sugar drops which in impairs cognitive skills.
 Your body just needs glucose and it needs it now, so instinctively, you will start to grab for anything you can to raise blood sugar.
 Instead, use the hunger and satiety scale to help yourself eat what your body needs.
+One of the tricks that people use when they are figuring out how to stop binge eating is to eat protein first, at least 30 minutes before a meal to help stabilize their blood sugar.

 5.)Learn intuitive eating.
 This is the opposite of dieting, where your body is the wise one that lets you know what, how much, and when you need to eat.
 Your body wants to be healthy, so learning to listen and respond to it, will help you to find peace with food and with your body.